Skip to content

 Warning

-append_keys is not thread-safe, please see RFC.
+append_keys is not thread-safe, use thread_safe_append_keys instead

 You can append your own keys to your existing Logger via append_keys(**additional_key_values) method.